 For Descriptor 10, no common indicators have been defined between Romania and Bulgaria.

+Bulgaria is already following the approved draft version of the Commission Decision (November 2016).
+There are defined several indicators for macro and microliter in different matrixes following the requirement of revised COM Decision and Marine litter Guidance, 2013.
+Still there is a lack of monitoring data to define basic and threshold values and to assess indicators.

-In both countries, there is a lack of monitoring data to define and assess indicators and thresholds.
+In Romania, there is a lack of monitoring data to define and assess indicators and thresholds.